 As Pleazo is a multi vendor online marketplace, sellers are required to notify themselves of the consumer laws in their own country and follow those rules.

-Please note that Pleazo is not responsible for shipping & delivery related issues therefore, the buyer must contact the shop to resolve shipping & delivery issues.
+Please note that Pleazo is not responsible for shipping & delivery related issues therefore, the buyer must contact the seller to resolve shipping & delivery issues.
 If you feel that these rules are not being followed by the shop, please do the following:

 Read the shipping policy here to find out the shipping rules